ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-devcontainer.md

   - Drupal
   - DevOps
   - Linux
-draft: true
+  - Visual Studio Code
 ---

 This post is one of several in a series detailing my development environment and CI/CD deployment pipeline.
 [The code for the developer environment can be seen on my GitLab](https://gitlab.com/ryan-l-robinson/drupal-dev-environment).
 Other posts in the series can be seen by checking the Drupal Docker series links in the sidebar.
 I provided [an overview in the first post of the series](/2025/drupal-docker-deploys-overview/).

-We now have a robust Dockerfile for the main web image and two layers of docker-compose files.
-Now we can tell VS Code how to use those files to build the environment we need.
-To do this, create a file named devcontainer.json inside a .devcontainer folder in the project.
+In [the last post](/2025/devenv-docker-compose/), I walked through setting up the docker-compose files to define which services are needed, with some variables by environment and slit into two files so that some is only for local development.
+Now, we can move on to defining how VS Code knows to use those docker-compose files as well as some other features configuring the environment.
+This is done using a file named devcontainer.json inside a .devcontainer folder in the project.

 ## The Essentials

-The most essential part is at the beginning, where it tells VS Code what services it needs to run, based on what docker-compose files, and running as what user.
+The most essential part is at the beginning, where it tells VS Code what services it needs to run, based on what docker-compose file(s), and running as what user.

 ```json
   "name": "drupal.devenv",